AkhiraChain/contracts/contracts/multiwrap/multiwrap.md

 # Multiwrap design document.

-This is a live document that explains what the [thirdweb](https://thirdweb.com/) `Multiwrap` smart contract is, how it works and can be used, and why it is designed the way it is.
+This is a live document that explains what the [akhira](https://akhira.com/) `Multiwrap` smart contract is, how it works and can be used, and why it is designed the way it is.

 The document is written for technical and non-technical readers.
-To ask further questions about thirdweb’s `Multiwrap` contract, please join the [thirdweb discord](https://discord.gg/thirdweb) or create a github issue.
+To ask further questions about akhira’s `Multiwrap` contract, please join the [akhira discord](https://discord.gg/akhira) or create a github issue.

 ---

 ## Background

-The thirdweb Multiwrap contract lets you wrap arbitrary ERC20, ERC721 and ERC1155 tokens you own into a single wrapped token / NFT.
+The akhira Multiwrap contract lets you wrap arbitrary ERC20, ERC721 and ERC1155 tokens you own into a single wrapped token / NFT.

 The `Multiwrap` contract is meant to be used for bundling up multiple assets (ERC20 / ERC721 / ERC1155) into a single wrapped token, which can then be unwrapped in exchange for the underlying tokens.